-When was the last time you saw a Chief Digital Officer t a pharma company ?
-McKinsey says that 30% of companies surveyed now have a Chief Digital Officer.
-Yet organizational issues can also hinder companies’ efforts to meet goals and see real impact from digital.
+When was the last time you saw a Chief Digital Officer at a pharma company ?
+McKinsey says that 30% of companies surveyed now have a Chief Digital Officer .
+Yet organizational issues can also hinder companies’ efforts to meet goals and see the real impact of digital.
 As in 2012, executives most often say misaligned organizational structures are the biggest challenge their companies face in meeting digital goals.
 This is followed by insufficiently reworked business processes (to take advantage of the digital opportunities) and difficulty finding functional talent (such as data scientists or digital marketers).

 (1) Taking more than 1 week to add relevant content to your website because you need internal buy-in.
 When news breaks around your product or disease state patients want answers now.